BIG-RAT/Object-Info/README.md

 **History**

+2025-11-21: Version 3.2.1 - Address issue #29, searching configuration profiles for the FileVault and firewall payloads.

 2025-06-25: Version 3.2.0 - Add new version check.
 Fix issue searching configuration profiles for the content filter payload.
 Resolve issue #26, space(s) in export path.

 2024-12-19: Version 3.1.1 - Better handling of shared settings.
 Sequoia introduced additional security around data stored in ~/Library/Group Containers that results in a prompt to access existing settings.
 This should give a one time prompt to allow access.